 Nestled amid the greenery kids love to discover the seven-foot-tall gingerbread cottage that would make Hansel & Gretel’s witch envious.

 The Jefferson Hotel fills itself to the brim with Christmas spirit, along with countless pointsettias, pine garlands, ribbons, lights and wreathes.
-The lobby feeatures one tall, decorated centerpiece tree and several smaller ones along the main staircase.
+The lobby features one tall, decorated centerpiece tree and several smaller ones line the main staircase.

 The sprawling upscale Barnsley Resort, in northern Georgia, strings lights all over its 3,000 acres.

 The Inn’s main building and surrounding cottages, the central green and the gardens along with the ruins of an older manor house light up every night for guests and a limited number of visitors.